 by Maria Walther

-This thesis presents an exploratory effort in the local-global ecological feminist quest to further stimulate debate of ways in which we-women, within our selves and the eco-social context of our communities, may acknowledge and honor biologically anchored gender difference.
-As such it is premised on the recognition of women's biological difference as a further building block towards a cross-cultural feminist understanding and appreciation of all our unique, diverse, uncountainable identities in this world-earth-home.
-The thesis is written in the hope that we may, out of this honoring of biological differences and its ecological/sociological effects, collectively move beyond multiple oppressions towards cross-cultural alliances in efforts to redefine the human journey of life on this planet.
+This thesis presents an exploratory effort in the local-global ecological feminist quest to further stimulate debate of ways in which we-women, within our selves and the eco-social context of our communities, may acknowledge and honour biologically anchored gender difference.
+As such it is premised on the recognition of women's biological difference as a further building block toward a cross-cultural feminist understanding and appreciation of all our unique, diverse, uncountainable identities in this world-earth-home.
+The thesis is written in the hope that we may, out of this honouring of biological differences and its ecological/sociological effects, collectively move beyond multiple oppressions toward cross-cultural alliances in efforts to redefine the human journey of life on this planet.
 I thank all those women who have come before me and passed on their empowering legacy of strength and hope.
 Set within and ecological feminist framework, this inquiry into Western cultural body politics and its effects on women is a multi-layered collage of intermingling textual analysis.
 Creative writing and herstorical testimonies.
 Contextually appropriate poetry treads through the textual montage, linking the writer's personal experiences into the larger frame of women's experiences as evidenced in local and global feminist research.
 Through this unconventional format I hope to offer readers new paths of entry into the debate.
-In summary then, the thesis explores how women-we can acknowledge our material bodies in ways that are affirming, celebratory, liberating and lead towards new expressions of self determination – an embodied self-determination which moves from personal body validation towards collective herstorical awareness of the stark socio-ecological consequences contained in Western masculinity devaluation /exploitation of women's bodies in corporate global politics.
+In summary then, the thesis explores how women-we can acknowledge our material bodies in ways that are affirming, celebratory, liberating and lead toward new expressions of self determination – an embodied self-determination which moves from personal body validation toward collective herstorical awareness of the stark socio-ecological consequences contained in Western masculinity devaluation /exploitation of women's bodies in corporate global politics.